graphql/graphql-wg/rfcs/MatchesDirective.md

 ## 🧑‍💻 Proposed Solution

-Provide a new directive `@matches` that can be applied to field arguments when returning an array of unions of polymorphic types.
+The `@matches` directive can be applied to a field argument when returning an array of unions of polymorphic types.
+It declares the set of valid response types, and is enforced by the server.

 #### Example